-The region's health services sector employs over 140,000 people and is a robust network that is cultivating lifesaving technologies, regenerative medicine, and pharmaceuticals.
-The University of Pittsburgh Medical Center is a multi-billion-dollar global healthcare enterprise and is the region's top employer, with more than 53,000 employees.
+The region's health services sector employs over 158,000 people and is a robust network that is cultivating lifesaving technologies, regenerative medicine, and pharmaceuticals.
+The University of Pittsburgh Medical Center is a multi-billion-dollar global healthcare enterprise and is the region's top employer, with more than 92,000 employees in 40 hospitals.
 Highmark Inc., UnitedHealth Care, Allegheny Health Network, and Mercy Health System are also part of this sector.